 NEW YORK (Stockpickr) -- At Stockpickr, we track the top holdings of a variety of high-profile investors, such as George Soros and Carl Icahn.

 "We rate Deere (DE) a buy.
-This is driven by a few notable strengths, which we believe should have a greater impact than any weaknesses, and should give investors a better performance opportunity than most stocks we cover.
-The company's strengths can be seen in multiple areas, such as its attractive valuation levels, increase in stock price during the past year and notable return on equity.
-We feel these strengths outweigh the fact that the company has had sub par growth in net income."
+This is based on the convergence of positive investment measures, which should help this stock outperform the majority of stocks that we rate.
+The company's strengths can be seen in multiple areas, such as its notable return on equity and good cash flow from operations.
+We feel these strengths outweigh the fact that the company has had somewhat weak growth in earnings per share."

 Highlights from the analysis by TheStreet Ratings Team goes as follows:

-- Deere's earnings per share declined by 9.0% in the most recent quarter compared to the same quarter a year ago.
-This company has reported somewhat volatile earnings recently.
-We feel it is likely to report a decline in earnings in the coming year.
-During the past fiscal year, Deere increased its bottom line by earning $9.08 versus $7.64 in the prior year.
-For the next year, the market is expecting a contraction of 7.8% in earnings ($8.38 versus $9.08).
+- Deere's earnings per share declined by 13.3% in the most recent quarter compared to the same quarter a year ago.
+Earnings per share have declined over the last year.
+We anticipate that this should continue in the coming year.
+During the past fiscal year, Deere reported lower earnings of $8.62 versus $9.08 in the prior year.
+For the next year, the market is expecting a contraction of 35.8% in earnings ($5.53 versus $8.62).